cashapp/redwood/redwood/compose/README.md

 (replacing the "B"s with the real git SHA, obviously)

-Run a full `./gradlew -p treehouse clean build` and `./gradlew clean build`.
+Run a full `./gradlew -p redwood clean build` and `./gradlew clean build`.

-If any of the checks in `treehouse/compose/build.gradle` fail, look in `treehouse/compose/upstream/gradle/libs.versions.toml` for the Kotlin and kotlinx.coroutines versions in use and update `gradle/dependencies.gradle` to match.
+If any of the checks in `redwood/compose/build.gradle` fail, look in `redwood/compose/upstream/gradle/libs.versions.toml` for the Kotlin and kotlinx.coroutines versions in use and update `gradle/dependencies.gradle` to match.

 If either the `jsMain/` or `nativeMain/` sources fail to compile, the `actual`s may need updated.
 The JS actuals come from the `compose-web-main` branch [here](https://github.com/JetBrains/androidx/tree/compose-web-main/compose/runtime/runtime/src/jsMain/).
 The native actuals come from the `compose-native-main` branch [here](https://github.com/JetBrains/androidx/tree/compose-native-main/compose/runtime/runtime/src/nativeMain/).
-Assuming JetBrains has updated their fork (which you may have to wait for), copy the new files into the Redwood project at `treehouse/compose/runtime/src/jsMain/` and/or `treehouse/compose/runtime/src/nativeMain/`.
+Assuming JetBrains has updated their fork (which you may have to wait for), copy the new files into the Redwood project at `redwood/compose/runtime/src/jsMain/` and/or `redwood/compose/runtime/src/nativeMain/`.

 If any of the other modules fail to compile there are probably changes and/or deprecations in Compose that will need to be corrected.
 This will be a problem for _any_ Compose-based project, so the official change log should have instructions.